Retirement Planning Education

 What Are The Factors Affecting Your Retirement Income

-When it comes to planning for your retirement income, it's easy to overlook some of the common factors that can affect how much you'll have available to spend.
+When planning for your retirement income, it's easy to overlook some common factors that can affect how much you'll have available to spend.

-If you don't consider how your retirement income can be impacted by investment risk, inflation risk, catastrophic illness or long-term care, and taxes, you may not be able to enjoy the retirement you envision.
+Suppose you don't consider how investment risk, inflation risk, catastrophic illness, long-term care, and taxes can impact your retirement income.
+In that case, you may not be able to enjoy the retirement you envision.

 “There is a whole new kind of life ahead, full of experiences just waiting to happen.
 Some call it ‘retirement.’
 I call it ‘bliss.’”